NMangera/Udacity_DataAnalysis_Nanodegree/README.md

 2. Pandas
 3. Matplotlib
 4. Seaborn

-5. additional libraries defined in each project
+additional libraries are defined in each project

 ## Recommended:
 1. Anaconda